benyakirten/array-stream-plus/README.md

 ## Introduction

 Tired of how few methods are available for JavaScript arrays?
 Missing Rust iterators or Elixir enumerables and streams?
 Want a package with no dependencies and a small footprint?
+Test

 ```ts
 function* gen(start: number) {